lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 If you want a minimal interface that hides menubar and toolbars press :kbd:`Control +H` or :menuselection:`View --> Minimal View`.
 To access the fucntionality of the menubar you can right click on where the video will play.
 To get back to the default view press :kbd:`Control+H` again or right click and then :menuselection:`View --> Minimal View`.

 To view more advanced controls :menuselection:`View --> Advanced Controls`.
 To view to a status bar with what is playing and the speed with :menuselection:`View --> Status bar`.

+To change the aspect ratio of a video :menuselection:`Video --> Aspect Ratio` and select the one you wish.

 Screenshot
 ----------